CommonAccord/Codification-Conference/Doc/ZZZ/landing.md

 IntroContent={Introduction.sec}<br><br>{FormDoc.sec}<br>{PageTabs.sec}<br>{DocumentsFolder.sec}<br><br>{PageSource.sec}

-Introduction.sec=This website is for COMPLETE!!.
+Introduction.sec=This website is for discussion of a conference on codification.

-FormDoc.sec=When you click on the first link below, you will see COMPLETE!!.</a>.
+FormDoc.sec=When you click on the first link below, you will see a conference agenda.</a>.
 It is, of course, only an example, intended to be adapted and extended.

 =[?https://raw.githubusercontent.com/CommonAccord/Site-Org/master/Doc/Website/ListOfCommonAccordWebsites.md]